emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 ==========

 Export using an ES6 Module export rather than a UMD export.
-MODULARIZE must be enabled for ES6 exports.
+MODULARIZE must be enabled for ES6 exports and is implicitly enabled if not already set.

+This is implicitly enabled if the output suffix is set to 'mjs'.

 .. _use_es6_import_meta: